You’ve just learned your organization is going through an acquisition. No matter what industry you’re in, an M&A is a stressful experience.

 - Rewarding employees from different departments who do work that aligns with the company’s mission and vision

-Use an employee engagement software to stay in the loop about how your employees feel
+Use an employee survey software to stay in the loop about how your employees feel

-Sparkbay’s employee engagement software makes it easy for employers to understand how their employees are handling an upcoming or completed M&A process.
+Sparkbay’s employee survey software makes it easy for employers to understand how their employees are handling an upcoming or completed M&A process.